jedick/R-svg-interpreter/README.md

 **User**

 Write R code that acts as a simple SVG interpreter.
 For this specific case, the script should 1) read Rlogo.svg, 2) parse the SVG commands, and 3) plot the image using base R graphics.
-See the comments in notes.R for some hints.
+See the comments in notes.md for some hints.

 ---